This week I have finished re-reading a book called ‘Crucial Conversations’, written by four behavioral change specialists.

-Think of people like Bill Gates, Richard Branson, Oprah Winfrey and the many other successful people who have a lot of money, they have committed to funding many great causes.
+Think of people like Bill Gates, Richard Branson, Oprah Winfrey, and many other successful people who have a lot of money, they have committed to funding many great causes.

 It is not necessarily true that greed and money go hand in hand.
 There are just too many examples of the opposite being the case.

 I don’t have the knowledge to make more money